Elbe: In Germany

-The Northern Elbe passes the Elbe Philharmonic Hall and is then crossed under by the old Elbe Tunnel (Alter Elbtunnel), both in Hamburg's city centre.
-A bit more downstream, the Low Elbe's two main anabranches Northern Elbe and the Köhlbrand reunite south of Altona-Altstadt, a locality of Hamburg.
-Right after both anabranches reunite, the Low Elbe is passed under by the New Elbe Tunnel (Neuer Elbtunnel), the last structural road link crossing the river before the North Sea.
-At the bay Mühlenberger Loch in Hamburg at kilometre 634, the Northern Elbe and the Southern Elbe (here now the cut-off meander Old Southern Elbe) used to reunite, which is why the bay is seen as the starting point of the Niederelbe (Lower Elbe).
-Leaving the city-state the Lower Elbe then passes between Holstein and the Elbe-Weser Triangle with Stade until it flows into the North Sea at Cuxhaven.
-Near its mouth, it passes the entrance to the Kiel Canal at Brunsbüttel before it debouches into the North Sea.
+The Northern Elbe passes the Elbe Philharmonic Hall and is then crossed under by the old Elbe Tunnel (Alter Elbtunnel), both in Hamburg's city center.
+A bit more downstream, the Lower Elbe's two main anabranches, the Northern Elbe and the Köhlbrand, reunite south of Altona-Altstadt, a locality of Hamburg.
+Right after both anabranches reunite, the Low Elbe is crossed by the New Elbe Tunnel (Neuer Elbtunnel), the last structural road link across the river before the North Sea.
+At the bay Mühlenberger Loch in Hamburg at kilometer 634, the Northern Elbe and the Southern Elbe (here now the cut-off meander Old Southern Elbe) used to reunite, which is why the bay is seen as the starting point of the Niederelbe (Lower Elbe).
+Leaving the city-state, the Lower Elbe then passes between Holstein and the Elbe-Weser Triangle with Stade until it flows into the North Sea at Cuxhaven.
+Near its mouth, it passes the entrance to the Kiel Canal at Brunsbüttel before it flows into the North Sea.